x

 • So, capitalism works, by spreading the illusion that if you are smart, you can be as rich as you want by honest labour - with a little bit of dirty play - which is okay because everyone does that, and only fools are nice - and we all know nice guys finish last

-USA's Usual State Terrorism
+USA's Anti-Communist State Terrorism

 • After a decade, Cuyamel was bought by United Fruit, but Zemurray became the owner of United later